PSP-Archive/PSP-Archive.github.io/_posts/2022-04-20-PC_Engine_CD_games.md

 `psp_at3tool.exe -e input_track_01.wav output_track_01.at3`

-Unless you feel like converting the files one by one, it is advisable to use a simple batch script, like:
+Unless you feel like converting the files one by one, it is advisable to move `psp_at3tool.exe` and `msvcr71.dll` to the folder containing the extracted .wav files, and use a simple batch script, like:

 ```
 cd /d "%~dp0"
 for /r %%i in (*.wav) do psp_at3tool.exe -e "%%~nxi" "%%~ni.at3"
 ```

-Assuming the batch script, `psp_at3tool.exe` and the .wav files are all in the same folder. `msvcr71.dll` should follow the `psp_at3tool` executable in the move, as it contains some libraries required to run it.

 ![Screenshot](https://github.com/PSP-Archive/PSP-Archive.github.io/raw/gh-pages/assets/img/random/pce_inj_step_2-5.webp)